First-Year In Science and Engineering (FISE)

 Free Academic Resources

 As a FISE resident, you will have access to your own in-house facilitated study groups for most first year math and science courses.
-The study group leaders come to your own residence hall, so you do not have to travel anywhere to receive help.
+The study group leaders come to your residence hall, so you do not have to travel anywhere to receive help.

 Mentorship and Guidance

 The first-year experience can be a challenge academically and socially.
-To help our students adjust to college life and start their academic career on the right foot, FISE scholars have access to a group of experienced upper-level science and engineering student mentors.
-Known as Program Assistants (PAs), our mentors live full-time in Ritner Hall and plan academic and social activities throughout the year.
+To help our students adjust to college life and start their academic career on the right foot, FISE students have access to a group of experienced upper-class science and engineering student mentors.
+Known as program assistants (PAs), our mentors live in Ritner Hall and plan academic and social activities throughout the year.